-For the 2015 fiscal year, the Governance and Compensation Committee retained the services of Aon Hewitt to assess the competitiveness of the overall compensation of the Board and Chief Executive Officer of Artis in comparison to other similar Canadain REITs.
+In 2015, the Governance and Compensation Compensation Committee retained the services of Aon Hewitt to assess the competitiveness of the overall compensation of the Board and Chief Executive Officer of Artis in comparison to other similar Canadian REITs.
 The goal of the review is to allow Artis to retain the flexibility to change compensation as it deems necessary, while providing a guideline to ensure compensation remains competitive and is aligned with the overall goals of Artis.
-The recommendations of Aon Hewitt have been taken into consideration in determining the compensation for 2015.
+The recommendations of Aon Hewitt were taken into consideration in determining the compensation for 2015 and 2016.